Yusof Ishak: Education

 In the early 20th-century, Malay parents preferred not to send their children to English schools, in fear that their children might be converted to Christianity.
 Yusof, however, was English educated, as were his siblings and children.
 This gave him a lifelong appreciation of the importance of education.
-Yusof even told his wife Noor Aishah that, after he died, if she was unable to afford their children's educational fees, that she should rent out their house.
-In July 1966, a secondary school named after him was opened by Prime Minister Lee Kuan Yew.
+Yusof even told Aishah that, after he died, if she was unable to afford their children's educational fees, that she should rent out their house.
+In July 1966, a secondary school named after him was opened by prime minister Lee.

-During his presidency, in July 1965, Yusof was made the Chancellor of the National University of Singapore.
-At his installation, he stated that "if we do our best, the [National] University of Singapore will be as illustrious as the name of this new nation already is in several fields of administration and enterprise."
+During his presidency, in July 1965, Yusof was made the chancellor of the National University of Singapore (NUS).
+At his installation, he stated that "if we do our best, [NUS] will be as illustrious as the name of this new nation already is in several fields of administration and enterprise."
 Over the next two years, he would acknowledge the university's high enrolment numbers in his speeches.
 Yusof also ignored stereotypes that Malays were lazy, instead encouraging more Malays to focus on their education.
 An interpretation of his views by Norshahril Saat of ISEAS – Yusof Ishak Institute were that Malays could become anything that they wanted; but they had to be the best in their field.

 Religion

 Yusof was raised in a "progressive religious tradition"; his father wanted his children to understand Islam outside of rituals and to include science in the study of religion.
 He wanted Islam to follow modern times, including how Islamic traditions could help solve modern problems.
 Yusof was a religious person in this regard, where he would visit different mosques weekly to pray.
 He performed the pilgrimage to Mecca in 1963.
 On 1965's Hari Raya Puasa, while Singapore was a part of Malaysia, he asked for respect between the different religions and for a progressive mindset.
 During his time at Utusan Melayu, Yusof encouraged open discussions on religion.
 Some debates that were carried out at Utusan include whether Friday sermons could be held in Malay instead of Arabic and whether girls should go to school instead of being homemakers.
 He would not take sides in these debates, despite his own religious beliefs.
 In 1950, when Utusan reported on Maria Hertogh, they kept their news objective instead of taking sides.